 So whether you are buying your first gun or adding another to your collection it never hurts to ask the important questions first!

+From The More You Know Girl (ba-da-da-daaaaaaaa!)
 Lesson Five: Always ask the important Questions before you considered buying your very first gun